ao25aaf/Appliance_Energy_Forecasting/README.md

 # Appliance Energy Forecasting

-A time-series case study comparing five benchmark models, SARIMAX, a tuned XGBoost feature-based model, and a genuine Chronos-2 foundation-model forecast, on the UCI **Appliances Energy Prediction** dataset.
+This time-series case study compares five benchmark models, a fine-tuned feature-based XGBoost model, and one true forecasting model (Chronos-2) on the UCI **Appliances Energy** **Prediction** dataset.

 ## Project aim

-Forecast short-term household appliance energy use and evaluate whether increasingly complex models actually improve on simple benchmarks, and by how much.
+The objective is to predict short-term household energy demand and understand whether and to what extent more sophisticated models benefit from the complexity compared to simple baselines.

 ## Key result

-Every model is evaluated with a genuine **rolling 24-hour forecast**: 14 separate forecasts across the held-out 14-day test period, each built only from history that would truly be known at that point (never a model's own prior output).
-Final ranking:
+For each model, a realistic 24-hour-ahead forecast was generated using 14 rolling forecasts on a hold-out 14-day test set - meaning that each prediction used only the data available before the forecast horizon began (no look-ahead).
+Finally, scores were compared to rank the models from best to worst.

 | Model | MASE | Notes |
 |---|---|---|